$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

-To see that it is independent of the involved choices note that the algorithm is just a way to find possible flow lines on $u$ under the interpretation given in Definition~\ref{defn-webtotab}.
-That it is independent of the choices, i.e. how to write a certain local move, and isotopies follows now from the Lemmata~\ref{lem-allworks} and~\ref{lem-allworks2}.
-To be more precise, if we start with two different $n$-multitableaux that correspond to the same flow on a fixed $\mathfrak{sl}_n$-web $u$ (including isotopies).
-Then we can convert both to the $\mathfrak{sl}_n$-web framework and we can use the isotopy invariance to see that they agree.
+To see that it is independent of the involved choices note that the algorithm is just a way to find possible flow lines on $u$ under the interpretation given in Definition \ref{defn-webtotab}.
+That it is independent of the choices, i.e. how to write a certain local move, and isotopies follows now from the Lemmas \ref{lem-allworks} and \ref{lem-allworks2}.
+To be more precise, if we start with two different $n$-multitableaux that correspond to the same flow on a fixed $\mathfrak{gl}_n$-web $u$ (including isotopies).
+Then we can convert both to the $\mathfrak{gl}_n$-web framework and we can use the isotopy invariance to see that they agree.

-That it is also independent of the highest weight vector follows from Theorem~\ref{thm-kkele} and the observation that we have normalized the degree in such a way that all empty shifts are of degree zero.
-Hence, since tensor products of trivial representation have an, up to a scalar, unique basis vector, the Theorem~\ref{thm-kkele} and our normalization imply that the resulting evaluation $\mathrm{ev}(u)$ is a fixed element in $\bN[q,q^{-1}]$.
-The third equality is a consequence of Proposition~\ref{prop-kupshap}.
+That it is also independent of the highest weight vector follows from Theorem \ref{thm-kkele} and the observation that we have normalized the degree in such a way that all empty shifts are of degree zero.
+Hence, since tensor products of the trivial representation have an, up to a scalar, unique basis vector, Theorem \ref{thm-kkele} and our normalization imply that the resulting evaluation $\mathrm{ev}(u)$ is a fixed element in $\bN[q,q^{-1}]$.

+The third equality is a consequence of Proposition \ref{prop-kupshap}.
 Hence, it only remains to show the second equality.
-This equality can be proven using Theorem~\ref{thm-kkele} again.
+This equality can be proven using Theorem \ref{thm-kkele} again.

-That is, one needs to show that the coefficients in the relations given in Definition~\ref{def-spid} are exactly given by the weight of the local flows.
+That is, one needs to show that the coefficients in the relations given in Definition \ref{def-spid} are given by the weight of the local flows.
 Furthermore, one has to take the change of $\vec{k}$ into account to see how the shift $d(\vec{k})$ changes stepwise.
-This is a straightforward, but exhausting, calculation and we do not do it here (although, because of the Lemmata~\ref{lem-allworks} and~\ref{lem-allworks2}, we do not have to check the isotopy relations).
-For example, if $n=3$, then a closed circle (i.e.~\ref{eq-digon1} with $a+b=3$) has three flows of degree $2,0,-2$ giving $q^2+1+q^{-2}=[3]$. \end{proof}
+This is a straightforward, but exhausting, calculation and is omitted (although, because of the Lemmas \ref{lem-allworks} and \ref{lem-allworks2}, we do not have to check the isotopy relations).
+For example, if $n=3$, then a closed circle (i.e. \eqref{eq-digon1} with $a+b=3$) has three flows of degree $2,0,-2$ giving $q^2+1+q^{-2}=[3]$. \end{proof}